Judopay/JudoKitObjC/README.md

 # Judopay Objective-C SDK

-The Judopay Objective-C SDK is a framework for integrating easy, fast and secure payments inside your app with Judopay.
+The Judopay Objective-C SDK is a framework for integrating easy, fast and secure payments inside your app with [Judopay](https://www.judopay.com/).
 It contains an exhaustive in-app payments and security toolkit that makes integration simple and quick.
-If you are integrating your app in swift, we highly recommend using [JudoKit](https://github.com/Judopay/JudoKit).
+If you are integrating your app in Swift, we highly recommend using [JudoKit](https://github.com/Judopay/JudoKit).

 Use our UI components for a seamless user experience for card data capture.
 Minimise your [PCI scope](https://www.pcisecuritystandards.org/pci_security/completing_self_assessment) with a UI that can be themed or customised to match the look and feel of your app.

 ## Requirements

+Version 8.0+ requires Xcode 10 and Swift 4.2

-- Versions >= 7.0 require Xcode 9 and Swift 4.
+Version 7.0+ requires Xcode 9 and Swift 4

-- Versions >= 6.2.5 require Xcode 8 and Swift 3.
+Version 6.2.5+ requires Xcode 8 and Swift 3

-- Version 6.2.4 is the last version to be support Xcode 7.3.1 and Swift 2.2.
+Version 6.2.4 is the last version to support Xcode 7.3.1 and Swift 2.2

 ## Getting started

 #### 1. Integration

-Add `#import <JudoKitObjC/JudoKitObjC.h>` to the top of the file where you want to use the SDK.
+If your integration is based on **Carthage**, then visit [our GitHub Wiki](https://github.com/JudoPay/JudoKitObjC/wiki/Carthage).

-If you are integrating using Cocoapods, follow the steps below (if your integration is based on Carthage, then visit https://github.com/JudoPay/JudoKitObjC/wiki/Carthage.
+If you are integrating using **CocoaPods**, follow the steps below.

-- You can install CocoaPods with the following command:
+- You can install CocoaPods using [Homebrew](https://brew.sh/) or with the following command:

 ```bash
 $ gem install cocoapods